louisgv/doc.ift.org/source/part2/6-obj-loc-req.md

 <p>URL</p>
 <p>UUID</p>
 <p><a href="https://www.gs1.org/sites/default/files/docs/barcodes/GS1_General_Specifications.pdf#page=172">GS1 PGLN</a></p></td>
-<td><p>Identify farm or vessel legal <span class="underline">owner</span> - also known as a “party”.
+<td><p>Identify farm or vessel legal <span class="underline">owner</span> - also known as a `party`.
 This can either be purchased from a local GS1 member organization or assigned by a licensed agency such as GLOBALG.A.P.
 In the case where this is not available, one can apply the same method as for traceable objects above and generate a URL or UUID.</p>
 <p>http://epcis.example.com/user/vocab/party/00300 <em>or</em></p>
 <p>urn:uuid:7af5bcbe-df79-412d-8603-e536b219bb28</p>
 <p>urn:epc:id:pgln: 0614141.00300.0</p></td>